Anakinn/torrent-search-download/README.md

 See example.

-This is written in education purposes because I was curios can I write it.
+This was written in education purposes because I was curios can I write it.

 If you can use it feel free.